 Paul Compton's home pageI am am an emeritus professor in the School of Computer Science and Engineering (CSE) at The University of New South Wales.
-I am a researcher in CSE's Artificial Intelligence Research Group.

-Most of my research for the last 20 years has been around the idea of building systems incrementally using a learning or knowledge acquisition stragegy known as Ripple-Down Rules.
+Most of my research for the last 30 years has been around the idea of building systems incrementally using a learning or knowledge acquisition stragegy known as Ripple-Down Rules.

 Professor Paul Compton